tandemdude/hikari-lightbulb/docs/source/by-examples/050_dependencies.md

 3. **Parent-Child Container Relationship:**

    Containers can have hierarchical relationships.
-A {const}`~lightbulb.di.solver.CommandContainer` will inherit dependencies from the {const}`~lightbulb.di.solver.DefaultContainer`, as all context-specific containers are created with the {const}`~lightbulb.di.solver.DefaultContainer` as the base.
+A {const}`~lightbulb.di.CommandContainer` will inherit dependencies from the {const}`~linkd.solver.DefaultContainer`, as all context-specific containers are created with the {const}`~linkd.solver.DefaultContainer` as the base.

 4. **Overriding Dependencies in Child Containers:**

-   If a {const}`~lightbulb.di.solver.CommandContainer` defines a dependency with the same type as the {const}`~lightbulb.di.solver.DefaultContainer`, this is called overriding.
-Only dependencies within the {const}`~lightbulb.di.solver.CommandContainer` and any of its children can access the overridden value.
+   If a {const}`~lightbulb.di.CommandContainer` defines a dependency with the same type as the {const}`~linkd.DefaultContainer`, this is called overriding.
+Only dependencies within the {const}`~lightbulb.di.CommandContainer` and any of its children can access the overridden value.

 5. **Resolving Dependencies:**